HomeEuropeBelarusPolotsk sights

 City of Polotsk - Lutheran Church

-This Protestant church was built in Polotsk at the end of the 19th century.
-Its architecture bears the hallmarks of Neo-Gothic: tall and narrow lancet windows, towers with spires, etc. It is the only example of Neo-Gothic architecture in the city.
-It is the only example of Neo-Gothic architecture in the city.
+Its architecture has Neo-Gothic features: high and narrow lancet windows, towers with spires, etc. It is the only example of Neo-Gothic architecture in the city.
+It is the only example of neo-Gothic architecture in the city.

-It is interesting that this church survived two world wars, but rather little damage, is now in decent condition.
-After the October Revolution the church was closed.
-At one time it housed a movie theater, today it is a museum of local history.
+At one time it housed a movie theater, today it is a museum of local lore.

-The museum has a very large and valuable exhibition, which is extremely useful for Polotsk schoolchildren.
-Here you can learn a lot about the life of hunger in the old days, in times of war and peace, about the history and culture of Polotsk.
+Here you can learn a lot about the life of the famine in the olden times, in times of war and peace, about the history and culture of Polotsk.

 Video tour of Polotsk